Empowering Customers on the Energy Challenge

 Following the United States withdrawal from the Paris Climate agreement, 24 states have committed to upholding the U.S. commitment of reducing emissions 26 to 28 percent below 2005 levels by 2025 by joining the United States Climate Alliance.

 Empowering customers, as key players in the energy market, is an explicit strategic goal for reaching these targets.
 This means providing information in a consumable format on energy consumption, increasing the awareness and performance of consumers as to how they consume energy.
-For most people, consumable means that its fun.
+For most people, consumable means that it has to be fun. 🛑

 Research from the Resources and Energy Group indicates that whilst the roll-out of smart meters in the residential sector plays a key role in reaching the goals of sustainability strategies, this alone does not drive customers to use energy in a more sustainable manner.
-To succeed, more attention must be paid to customers energy behaviour.
-With the technical system architecture is set up to gather the data and enable energy applications for residential customers, game design provides the secret sauce to drive consumer engagement and manage energy-related behaviour change.
+To succeed, more attention must be paid to customer’s energy behaviour and engaging them around that behaviour.
+Just giving them data is not enough.
+We don’t act based on what we know, but on how we feel.
+We must deliver emotional engagement around the data.
+With the technical system architecture now set up to gather the data and enable energy applications for residential customers, it is time to take the next step and use game to provide the secret sauce to drive consumer engagement and manage energy-related behaviour change.

 Game design becomes the energy for the energy program

-Numerous studies state that engaging customers to change their energy related behaviour and recruiting their active participation is a critical factor for the success of smart grids.
+Numerous studies show that engaging customers to change their energy related behaviour and recruiting their active participation is a critical factor for the success of smart grids.

 Smart Energy Technologies in Everyday Life: Smart Utopia?